 The study’s Basic Index of Gender Inequality (BIGI) measures educational opportunities, healthy life expectancy and overall life satisfaction.
 According to the rankings it produces, the UK, US and Australia all discriminate against men (slightly) more, whereas Italy, Israel and China are tougher on women.
 Men in developed countries receive harsher punishments for the same crime, compulsory military service, and (many) more occupational deaths than women.

 In the UK men fall somewhat behind women in years of secondary education, and more than 3.3% behind in healthy life-expectancy.
-Globally, men are, allegedly, disadvantaged in 91 countries compared to 43 for women.
+Globally, men are, allegedly, disadvantaged in ninety-one countries compared to forty-three for women.

 The same week massive multinational Procter & Gamble unleashed its crusading new brand purpose on the world, assimilating hegemonic masculinity theory for its campaign for market hegemony, the venerable American Psychological Association published its “Guidelines for the Psychological Practice with Boys and Men”.

 This is the first time the APA have published guidelines for boys and men.
 According to them, boys and men who are socialised to conform to ‘traditional masculinity ideology’ often suffer in terms of mental and physical health.
 Although acknowledging that concepts of masculinity vary across cultures, ages and ethnicities ‘traditional masculinity ideology’ is characterised by achievement, risk, violence, dominance, anti-femininity, stigmatisation of the appearance of weakness and homophobia.